Interactive street theatre spectacle 'The Whale' washes up on Redcar beach

 Image

-Image of two actors dressed as scientists standing in front of the whale and pretending to disinfect their costumes
+Image of two actors dressed as scientists standing in front of a life-size whale model and pretending to disinfect their costumes.

 It's hoped the installation will help Redcar be further recognised as a place where communities explore the opportunity to see and engage in a quality cultural offer that challenges and stimulates discussion about wider agendas such as climate change.
 Local writer Carmen Marcus will respond live to the beaching through writing, poems, pictures and stories, interacting with the spectators and the actors broadcasting their response on social media.
 Artist Lizzie Lovejoy, also from the area, will be presenting some new work inspired by the whale beaching.